 Hosted by the Institute of Ismaili Studies (London, UK), the Islamic History and Thought Lecture Series is designed to invite scholars of various international academic institutions, specialising in intellectual, social and political aspects of medieval and early modern Islamic societies, to present and discuss their research.

-Please find below the information on the sixth lecture of the series, which will be delivered online by Dr Christian Sahner, and will be followed by a discussion with Dr Fârès Gillon (IIS, London) and Dr Shainool Jiwa (IIS, London).
+Please find below the information on the next lecture of the series, which will be delivered online by Dr George Warner (Ruhr-Universität Bochum), and will be followed by a discussion with Dr Fârès Gillon (IIS, London) and Prof. Marion H. Katz (New York University).

 To attend the online lecture, please register here.

 Please note that the preceding sessions of the lecture series have been recorded and are now available on the YouTube channel of the Institute of Ismaili Studies: https://www.youtube.com/playlist?list=PLlcpfFDgYQtq0B7u2rZ5EuSTuZ0sLJ1G4